alexklibisz/elastiknn/developer-guide.md

 To run it, you'll first need to run `task dockerRunTestingCluster` or `task jvmRun` to start a local Elasticsearch server.

-Then, run `task jvmTest` to run the SBT test suite, or `task pyTest` to run the smaller Python test suite.
+Then, run `task jvmUnitTest` to run the SBT test suite, or `task pyTest` to run the smaller Python test suite.

 ### Debugging